bbatsov/emacsredux/_posts/2018-09-29-super-save-0-dot-3.markdown

 **P.S.** `super-save` was extracted from [Prelude](https://github.com/bbatsov/prelude), but for some reason I actually forgot to add it to Prelude.
 Today that changes as well! :-)

+[^1]: Mostly because it was perfect from the start.